 The object here is to tear into the wood and remove bark.
 The help of a graver blade of graver carving chisel at first is sometimes needed.

 Make sure you hold the trunk tightly as you twist; uprooting your tree could happen if not attentive.
-Twisting is better than pulling, twisting allows you to monitor the limits of the tear, where as pulling can often lead into entire chunks being removed by accident and undesired hole formation may occur.
+Twisting is better than pulling, twisting allows you to monitor the limits of the tear, whereas pulling can often lead to entire chunks being removed by accident and undesired hole formation may occur.

-Not much care is needed for this tool, except of course cleaning it after use.
-Greasing the joints could make the job easier for some people, but for others it’s preferred to keep a tight squeeze.
-These Jin Pliers are bonsai tools made from black carbon-steel.
+Not much care is needed for this tool, except, of course, cleaning after use.
+Greasing the joints could make the job easier for some people but others may prefer a more firm grasp.
+These jin pliers are bonsai tools made from black carbon steel.

 A multipurpose tool

-That is the reason many bonsaist have two or maybe more.
-Most people will use the jin pliers hence the name, for creating jinns.
+Most people will use the jin pliers, hence the name, for creating “jins”.

-We can typically use this to sort of when you have a jin you can squeeze it to separate the cambium from the dead wood and then you can grab an end and sort of peel away at it to expose sort of the dead wood in the hardwood.
+We can typically use this to separate the cambium from the dead wood and then you can grab an end and sort of peel away at it to expose sort of the deadwood in the hardwood.

 That’s one way of doing it for creating jins though typically.
-I’ll just use one of these and just scrape up the cambium and it’s much safer and much easier but this is excatly this sort of traditional tool for creating jins.
+I’ll just use one of these and just scrape up the cambium and it’s much safer and much easier but this is exactly the sort of traditional tool for creating jins.